XiaoMigros/ReBeamer/README.md

 This plugin is still in a primitive testing stage, no warranty of any kind is provided.

-Please read the 'Usage' section below to get the most out of it
+Please read the [Usage](https://github.com/XiaoMigros/ReBeamer#Usage) section below to get the most out of it

 MuseScore 3.5 or later is required.